-Broccoli cheese soup doesn’t have to take all afternoon.
-This Instant Pot version is creamy, flavorful, and ready in about 25 minutes—without needing a roux, heavy stirring, or extra cleanup.
+Broccoli cheese soup doesn't have to take all afternoon. -a creamy vegetable soup popular in American comfort-food cooking, typically made with a cheddar cheese base.
+This Instant Pot version is creamy, flavorful, and ready in about 25 minutes-without needing a roux, heavy stirring, or extra cleanup.

 Weeknight comfort made easy.